Suno K-Pop and J-Pop Style Prompts: 10 Idol-Style Templates

 Q: My J-pop track sounds like generic anime — fix?

-A: Anchor a specific decade and band shape such as 90s J-pop, late-90s J-rock band, modern 4-piece J-rock.
+A: Anchor a specific decade and band shape such as 90s J-pop, late-90s J-rock band, or modern 4-piece J-rock.
 Generic prompts pull from too broad a training pool.

 Q: How do I get the punchy 4th-gen K-pop sound?